 Learning in Networked Environments Online

 - New movements in education look to digital platforms as a means to teach valuable 21st century skills in programming, logic, design, and online collaboration.
 As part of the Connected Learning Research Network and the Digital Media and Learning Hub, both MacArthur Foundation-funded initiatives, I am exploring and evaluating the affordances of online communities for learning.
-Our research team has finished a book (NYU Press, forthcoming) on how youth learn among peers in interest-driven communities online.
-I focused on two cases for this project, including a production-centered community for LittleBigPlanet 2 players and a digitally-inflected camp for aspiring fashionistas.
-My writing on this data tends to focus on how maker communities “work,” both online and offline, an teach us about youth culture, learning processes, and structures that foster innovation.
+Our research team just published a book (NYU Press) on how youth learn among peers in interest-driven communities online.
+My writing here tends to focus on how maker communities “work,” both online and offline, and teach us about youth culture, learning processes, and structures that foster innovation.

 Going Live: Digital Platforms and the Public Sphere